ViliusSenkus/ViliusSenkus/README.md

 - 🧾 APR 2023 - Official qualification exams.
 Sertified as Full stack (PHP) developer;
 - 📖 NOV 2023 - FEB 2024 -.NET backender course/internship at @Adform.

+### Motto
+- 🐻🚲 If one can teach bear to ride a bike, you can learn anything.

-## Help each other
+## Help & Cooperation Proposals
 - 👯 If you are desiner, visual or audio product creator I’m looking to work with you and spread your creativity all over the web.
 - 🤔 I would like to join any project where junior fullstack(php, js) programmer skills will be wellcomed.

-## Motto
-- 🐻🚲 If one can teach bear to ride a bike, you can learn anything.

 <!--
 - 💬 Ask me about ...